 Just across from the church is the Museo Ignazio Cerio.
 If you are interested in the natural history of the island, then its exhibits will be fascinating to you.
 The museum displays an array of fossils and archaeological finds from across Capri.

-To the south of town, you will find the Saint James’ Charterhouse, built by Count Giacomo Arcucci of Capri, The 14th-century monastery boasts stunning architecture, with additions from across the centuries.
+To the south of town, you will find the Saint James’ Charterhouse.
+The 14th-century monastery boasts stunning architecture, with additions from across the centuries.
 Inside you can admire the exquisite frescoes that color the walls and ceilings of the vaulted halls.

 The stunning botanical gardens are threaded with pathways winding along the clifftops.
-Don’t miss the twentieth century inpresive footpath Via Krupp, which connects the Gardens of Augustus and La Certosa di San Giacomo with Marina Piccola.
+Don’t miss the 20th-century inpresive footpath Via Krupp, which connects the Gardens of Augustus and La Certosa di San Giacomo with Marina Piccola.

-There are a wide range of accommodations around Capri town, you can find four and five-star hotels, lots of guest houses, B&B’s, with cheaper options near the port in Marina Grande where you will arrival and departure.
+Capri Town has a wide range of accommodations, including four and five-star hotels, guest houses, B&B’s, with cheaper options near the port in Marina Grande where you will arrival and departure.

-Stay In Capri Town if You want all the conveniences that staying in a large town grants you; A lively nightlife scene is a priority for you; You are staying for more than a few days and want to have plenty to keep you occupied;
+Stay In Capri Town if You want all the conveniences that staying in a large town grants you; A lively nightlife scene is a priority for you; you’re on luxury vacation; you love beaches;

-luxury ($$$): Hotel Quisisana This five star hotel is located in Capri town within a short distance from the main port of the island, Marina Grande; and La Piazzetta, the most famous square.
+luxury ($$$): Hotel Quisisana five star hotel located in Capri town within a short distance La Piazzetta famous square.
 It has a garden, 2 swimming pools and gym, and the Quisi Bar. it has been the favorite of politicians and poets, royalty and rockstars since it opened in 1845.

 mid-range ($$): Hotel San Felice Located just 3-minute walk from Capri’s Quisisana Square, this hotel is on a quiet pedestrian street.
 It has an outdoor pool surrounded by lemon trees and a sun terrace.
 Also close to the Augusto Gardens, Piazza Umberto I, Torre Saracena Cove, Via Vittorio Emanuele, and Via Camerelle.